 Other than being famous for its delicious homemade tortellini, irresistible mortadella, and the characteristic “portici” that make the city a UNESCO World Heritage Site, Bologna is home to many universities that are well known in Italy and worldwide for their quality and tradition.
 It is the perfect city for students.

 The city of important people and inventors

 Founded in 1088, Bologna boasts the oldest universities in the Western world.
-These universities has educated many famous people in various fields, from the first Italian jurist Irnerio, the mathematician and astronomer Nicolaus Copernicus and Erasmus of Rotterdam.
+These universities have educated many famous people in various fields, from the first Italian jurist Irnerio, the mathematician and astronomer Nicolaus Copernicus and Erasmus of Rotterdam.